jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 This is not a book about politics or economics.
 Those scientific books are forthcoming in Mixed Ideological Politics and Bumblebee economics.
 Those require you embrace your technoligical identity.

 This is the best book I could write to show it to you.
 A new identity will make the next steps obvious.
 Pre-emp natural selection.
 Make many new adaptions.
 Respond to the ones that fix things faster.
 Move.
 Build.
 Repeat.
 In other words, make the bell shut up.

+===

+The world is falling apart.

+You know that by now.
+Like on Mars or Venus, anywhere, things are always falling apart.
+Every animal has the same survial strategy.
+Assemble matter into adaptations that can survive long enough to pass on the torch to a new generation.
+Modern humans have different toolsets in which to build something useful, but the Game of Life is otherwise the same.

+Natural selection picks whoever builds faster and contributes more to their ecosystem.

+You have a host of identities to choose from, ideological, cultural, genetic, ethnic.
+Whatever differences our past gave us, skin, eye, hair color, nose and eye shapes, each is now basically a tailbone.
+We used to need them for a specific environment.
+Now they are relics that are basically meaningless adaptations in a technological ecosystem because books are better than memory, sunblock better than melanin.
+Natural selection didn't stop as Dr. Reich notes above.
+It stopped selecting our bodies and started selecting the tools we to play the game.

+About 2,000 years is when about when powerful technology (steel, stone buildings, scrolls, etc.) were born and started to spread across the world.

+The reason we, even academics, don't see this is the simple insight that we are technological beings.
+Lifeforms who need pencils but not self-aware enough to stop withholding them from others inside the ecosystems we depend on.
+Like bacteria causing sickness the truth has always been there to see.

+Hopefully you realize now this isn't anyones fault that we haven't.

+Until we get frameworks to think of it and evidence to prove it, new ideas and tools are a difficult road.
+Things we take for granted today, like preventing infections, fire proofing buildings, the internet, were full of opposition.
+How many of the future basic neccessities are being thwarted today?

+Techvolution is designed to help us identify these opportunities by priortizing the creation, evaluation, and adoption of tools in our personal, political, and economic lives.

+None of this means abanoning your identities or communities.
+I still do cultural dancing and cheer for my country to win sporting events.
+Yet, i do these things for the same reason I exercise, they speak to our past and remain requirements.
+However I realize my calories, heating fuel, or electricity aren't fulfilled by these identities.

+I dealt with thousands of customers.
+Many upset.
+Not often because of money as many assume.
+Customers were mostly angry over being in the dark.
+Waiting on hold to hours is more frustrating than being told bad news quickly.
+Yet, not one angry customer ever asked "what software are you using" i.e. what pencils do you have to work with, when complaining about delays.
+It was always "what's wrong with you", as if I'm processing claims using my memory and words alone and not mountains of paperwork.

+Techvolution is the acceptance that natural selection only knows the we use to assemble new things.
+By naming "technological giving tree" in the last vignette, I want to hit you with the fact, that we are at the very early stages of our technomass filled Earth.
+We are Kai, the hunter-gatherer who went looking for a tree he could have planted himself.
+Kai didn't know about the possibilities of agriculture and civilization because it took 300,000+ years to develop.
+We're approxmiately 2,000 years into a technological Earth.

+Kai is our biological equal with a mindset similarly out of date.
+Hopefully this book made you realize that with a smile, because it showcases how much improvement awaits.
+Raccons will always scavenge for food and shelter in the urban jungle.
+We can start planting and harvesting technology to wondrous benefit.

+For now, the tree is dying.

+The buildings, schools, power stations, roads, our ancestors planted are old.
+Entropy is tearing down the society our ancestors built.
+I've had claims for so many of them.
+Car breakdowns, building collapses, flooded basements, forest fires homes, blown generators, fallen bridges.
+No person calling was hoping I protest with them or even send them money.
+They wanted their stuff back.
+They wanted help to heal their technology, like using antiseptic lotion on a biological cut.

+We aren't doing that.

+Instead we are going in circles, best seen in our habit of renaming things that already exist instead of inventing new things.
+We need progressively minded of helping neglected niches to invent new tools and techniques and the conservative minded make wealth to mass-produce them.

+We don't know how today.
+Nobody does.
+No one's ever made a functioning ecosystem with Internet Age tools.
+Julius Caesar really did build a bridge over the Rhine to scare away the maurding Germans (twice).
+We are those Germansat the river's edge, and we have to cross it and reimagine what this technological giving tree should be using Internet Age tools.

+It's hard.
+It sucks.
+It's full of failure, natural and artifical because no one's been here before.

+Instead of finding out a way across, many people today are trying to find, insist, and force someone else to use the dying tools they rely on.
+So many people are Charles looking for someone to call him king.
+I'm not going to list professions or names, because it's a habit most people fall into.

+You should know that it's unnnatural and unhelpful.
+No other organism gets to do that.
+Even simple trees must make their creations helpful, with sheltering logs, branche for nests, nutritious nuts, to get squirels and others to include them in their ecosystem.
+Each natural creation is a pencil.
+Quite literally for us, but figuratively for others.

+Ecosystems thrive on pencil creation and sharing.
+We suffer today because we are experiencing the failure of being mammoths as natural selection does its thing.
+We feel pain instead of getting a head of it.

+This is not a book about politics or economics.
+Those scientific books are forthcoming in Mixed Ideological Politics and Bumblebee economics.
+I needed to write this first because those require you embrace everyone's technoligical identity.

+This is the best book I could write to show it to you.
+A new identity will make the next steps obvious.
+Pre-emp natural selection.
+Make many new adaptions.
+Respond to the ones that fix things faster.
+Move.
+Build.
+Repeat.
+Speciate products to local environments.
+Find your niche.
+In other words, make the bell shut up.

+Hopefully, you'll at least realize why anyone crying fascist or socialist today is misleading you.
+Doing otherwise would be admitting fighting heinous wars over religions and mythologies was a good idea.
+Not surprisingly, once protestants and catholics stopped doing it in Europe (not entirely unfortunately), conservatism and progressive were born, and were the winning mindsets of the Industrial Age.
+Both were needed to allow the diversity of thoughts and mass-production give us the tools of the Internet Age.

+If you want to see a new society of affordable housing, easier education, efficient healthcare, a larger social surplus, then the choice is yours.

+Do you want fighting the decaying carcus of Industrial Age giving tree of positions and job titles, or tend, plant, and harvest from a new technological giving tree.

+===